microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 const schema: TreeNodeSchema = schemaFactory.array(schemaFactory.number);
 const config = new TreeViewConfiguration({ schema });

-// This view is typed as `TreeView<TreeNodeSchema>`, which does not work well since its missing the actual schema type information. const view = tree.viewWith(config);
+// This view is typed as `TreeView<TreeNodeSchema>`, which does not work well since it's missing the actual schema type information. const view = tree.viewWith(config);
 // Root is typed as `unknown` allowing invalid assignment operations. view.root = "invalid";